miladrahimi/php-jwt/README.md

 ### HMAC Algorithms

-HMAC algorithms use symmetric keys, the same key can both sign and verify JWTs.
+HMAC algorithms use symmetric keys.
+A single key can both sign and verify JWTs.
 This package supports HS256, HS384, and HS512 of HMAC algorithms.
 The example mentioned above demonstrates how to use an HMAC algorithm (HS256) to sign and verify a JWT.

 ### RSA Algorithms

 RSA algorithms are asymmetric.
 A paired key is needed to sign and verify tokens.
 To sign a JWT, we use a private key, and to verify it, we use the related public key.
-These algorithms are useful when the authentication server cannot trust resource owners.
+These algorithms can be useful when the authentication server cannot trust resource owners.
 Take a look at the following example:

 ```php
 use MiladRahimi\Jwt\Cryptography\Algorithms\Rsa\RS256Signer;